josempozo/zoolog/README.md

 which have been included here with their permission.
-We also thank Francesca Slim and Dimitris Filioglou from the University of Groningen, Claudia Minniti from University of Salento, Sierra Harding and Nimrod Marom from the University of Haifa, and Carly Ameen from the University of Exeter for providing additional reference sets.
+We also thank Francesca Slim and Dimitris Filioglou from the University of Groningen, Claudia Minniti from University of Salento, Sierra Harding and Nimrod Marom from the University of Haifa, and Carly Ameen and Helene Benkert from the University of Exeter for providing additional reference sets.